peter-murray/node-hue-api/docs/lights.md

 ## getAll()
-The `getAll()` fucntion allows you to get all the lights that the Hue Bridge has registered with it.
+The `getAll()` function allows you to get all the lights that the Hue Bridge has registered with it.

 ```js
 api.lights.getAll()